Xchunf/order-instances/README.md

 e.g. orderset_new_60-12 series file, order number are fixed to be 800, 60 represent 60 item types, and 12 means each item number is less or equal to 12.

+picking line file has given fatigue parameter settings for the workers on picking line